BugzNBlush/Zs-Multi-Tool/README.md

-# Zyphria Multi Tool
+# Z's Multi Tool

-Zyphria Multi Tool is a powerful all-in-one desktop utility designed to bring essential tools and system management features into a single application.
+Z's Multi Tool is a powerful all-in-one desktop utility designed to bring essential tools and system management features into a single application.
 Whether you're managing games, monitoring system performance, handling files, or working with development utilities, Zyphria Multi Tool provides a centralized workspace for everything you need.

 ## Features